rails/rails/guides/source/contributing_to_ruby_on_rails.md

 The application generated in `~/my-test-app` runs against your local branch and in particular sees any modifications upon server reboot.

-### Write Your Code ###
+### Write Your Code

 Now get busy and add/edit code.
-You're on your branch now, so you can write whatever you want (you can check to make sure you're on the right branch with `git branch -a`).
+You're on your branch now, so you can write whatever you want (make sure you're on the right branch with `git branch -a`).
 But if you're planning to submit your change back for inclusion in Rails, keep a few things in mind:

 * Get the code right.
 * Use Rails idioms and helpers.